rayaaaneee/rayaaaneee/README.md

 ### Hi there 👋

-I'm 21 years old developper, inspired to create useful & beautiful websites.
+I'm a 21 years old developper, inspired to create usefuls & beautifuls websites.
 I have a great interest in machine-learning AIs.

 ## My current project 💭